jskulski/jskulski.github.io/mom.md

 Thinking of you, and can't wait to see you next.
 I love you, you've done so much for me and us and our family.
 I am so deeply grateful.
 </p>
 <p>
 I found this poem last month.
-If you could do me a gift(!) this Mother's Day, (</em>maybe after a good meal</em>), listen to this poem.
+If you could do me a gift(!) this Mother's Day, (<em>maybe after a good meal</em>), listen to this poem.
 </p>
 <hr>
 <p></p>